Sea La Vie logo

 DolphinsEncounter wild dolphins at sea en routeEvening hand-feeding (paid resort program)

-DestinationsMoreton Island, Amity Banks, Tangalooma Wrecks, Bulwer — Jeremy picks the best for the dayTangalooma resort precinct only
+DestinationsMoreton Island, Amity Banks, Tangalooma Wrecks, Bulwer: Jeremy picks the best for the dayTangalooma resort precinct only

-PrivacyJust your group — sandbar, boat, bayFull resort with hundreds of other guests
+PrivacyJust your group: sandbar, boat, bayFull resort with hundreds of other guests

-PriceFrom $1,390 for the whole boat (up to 7 people)From ~$130–$180 per person (often $800–$1,200+ for a group)
+PriceFrom $1,390 for two, the whole boat to yourselves ($2,400 for the full boat of 7)From ~$130–$180 per person (often $800–$1,200+ for a group)

 Best forCouples, families, special occasions, anyone who wants a real dayBudget solo travellers who want a resort day